Installing Sophos Firewall on a mini PC

 On Linux:

-- Wait for the command to complete and run sync.
+1. Wait for the command to finish and run sync.

 On Windows:

-Verification: re-insert the USB and check the files or run lsblk to confirm device size.
-The USB must boot on the mini PC.
+Check the USB again after writing it.
+Reinsert it and confirm the files or run lsblk to check the device size.
+It should boot on the mini PC.

-Rollback note: creating the USB will overwrite the USB stick.
-It does not change the mini PC until you boot it.
+Rollback note: writing the USB overwrites the stick.
+It does not touch the mini PC until you boot from it.

 Step 2: Installing Sophos Firewall on mini PC

-- At the installer prompt select Install and follow the text-based installer.
+2. At the installer prompt, select Install and follow the text-based installer.

-- Assign the WAN and LAN interfaces when asked.
-If the installer asks for IP addressing, use DHCP on WAN unless you have a static public IP.
+3. Assign the WAN and LAN interfaces when asked.
+If the installer asks about addressing, use DHCP on WAN unless you have a static public IP.
 Give the LAN a static private IP, for example 192.168.1.1/24.

-- Complete the install and remove the USB when instructed.
+4. Finish the install and remove the USB when told to.

-Rollback note: the installer will format the target drive.
-If you need the previous OS, stop and image the drive before installation.
+Rollback note: the installer formats the target drive.
+If you need the old OS, stop and image the disk first.

 Step 3: Initial configuration of the firewall

-- Connect a client to the LAN and set its gateway to the LAN IP you set during install.
+1. Connect a client to the LAN and set its gateway to the LAN IP you chose during install.

-- The web admin will prompt for an admin account and password.
+3. The web admin asks for an admin account and password.
 Use the password created during the installer.

-- Run the setup wizard to set time, DNS and update sources.
-Enable automatic updates if you want the firewall to fetch definitions.
+4. Run the setup wizard to set time, DNS and update sources.
+Turn on automatic updates if you want the firewall to fetch definitions.

 Step 4: Setting up firewall rules

-I keep rules minimal and explicit.
-Example to allow LAN to internet:
+I keep the rules minimal and explicit.
+An example rule to allow LAN to internet:

-- In the web admin go to the Firewall section.
+1. In the web admin, go to the Firewall section.

-- Put this rule near the top of the ruleset but below any blocking rules.
+1. Put the rule near the top of the ruleset, but below any blocking rules.

 Checks